Matija8/tiny-URL/README.md

         The tiers of the architecture are:

-            1) Client tier - Our angular app This scales easily since we can prerender the app and host it on a cdn (Amazon CloudFront, Google Cloud CDN...)
+            1) Client tier - Our angular app
+                This scales easily since we can prerender the app and host it on a cdn (Amazon CloudFront, Google Cloud CDN...)

-            1) Server tier - Our api
+            2) Server tier - Our api
-               This can also be pretty easily scaled since are api is stateless.
+                This can also be pretty easily scaled since our apis are stateless.

-            2) Database tier - This is the tricky part.
+            3) Database tier - This is the tricky part.
                 At a certain point vertical scaling becomes impractical, and later even impossible, so we need to think of a distributed solution.
 We can use sharding on the long urls as a sharding key, since the long urls should be unique and have a unique corresponding short url.
 We can traffic the requests to correct servers by using a load balancer

         We can also add a caching layer and a rate limiter.